5 Reasons Not to Plant Bamboo in Your Yard

 Some bamboo species may even be categorized as noxious weeds, meaning a neighbor could legally force you to remove your bamboo.
 You could also be liable for the cost of any damage to the neighbors’ property caused by your bamboo, and for the cost of removal from their property.

 2. Bamboo can be an invasive threat to biodiversity.

-The best ways to contain spreading bamboo can be expensive and complicated, and may not be worth pursuing for many homeowners.
+The best ways to contain spreading bamboo tend to be expensive and complicated, and may not be worth pursuing for many homeowners.
 Moreover, they are not foolproof.
-Experts at the University of Georgia Cooperative Extension office recommend burying thick 60-mil polypropylene or fiberglass about three feet deep, and leaving another two inches of material above the soil to inhibit surface spreading.
+Experts at the University of Georgia Cooperative Extension recommend burying thick 60-mil polypropylene or fiberglass about three feet deep, and leaving another two inches of material above the soil to inhibit surface spreading.
 Morgan Judy of Clemson University Cooperative Extension suggests creating a solid barrier made of concrete, metal or pressure-treated wood at least 18 inches deep around the bamboo.

 Any of these barriers should stop shallow bamboo rhizomes from spreading, but Judy still recommends closely monitoring the area for escaping shoots, particularly during the early summer peak growing season.

 3. Getting rid of bamboo can take years.

 Bamboo is a long-term relationship that should not be entered lightly.
 It may take years and vigorous effort to remove unwanted bamboo.
 The first step in removing bamboo is to remove all the root mass and rhizomes.
 This is easier said than done, and many homeowners with bamboo-loving neighbors complain they can’t get rid of the spreading grass.
 No matter how much they dig, the shoots keep coming back.

 Judy suggests frequent mowing can deplete and starve the bamboo, but it take at least two years of regular mowing to see any results.